Classics of Public Personnel Policy

 Table of Contents:

-Part I: BEGINNINGS: POLITICS AND PERSONNEL POLICY
+Part I: BEGINNINGS: POLITICS AND PERSONNEL POLICY1.Introduction

 2.Americanizing a Foreign Invention: The Pendleton Act of 1833.
 Paul P. Van Riper